laar19/blockchain-concepcion/README.md

-# Concepción del funcionamiento de una blockchain.
+# Conception of the operation of a blockchain.

 <img src="https://img.shields.io/badge/GPL-v3-green"/>